My-Finance-Report/yearly_report/README.md

 # User feedback

+food -> dining in categories
+faq
+addative upload

 -> files processed table needs to be grouped by source and collapsolable -> files dont reprocess when you change a source / category -> changing a source name caused me to repopulate that source when i reran the upload -> no way to merge when this happens
 -> no way to delete transactions
 -> sankey config doesnt filter off archived sources

 -> google sheets doesnt allow for cycles in the sankey

 - the site seems sluggish

 - (still) need to preserve location in tab groups when navigating forms
 - enable config of the barchart (categories to include + sources to include) (wip)